Insurgents increasing in east Afghanistan, but army sees gains

 The province, while less violent than neighbouring Paktika and Ghazni provinces, in a frequently used insurgent run on the approach to the capital Kabul due to its areas of thick forest and rugged mountain terrain.

-The Taliban and their allies have also been accused there of shutting down girls' schools, as in many other provinces of the still deeply conservative and male dominated country.
+The Taliban and its allies have also been accused there of shutting down girls' schools, as in many other provinces of the still deeply conservative and male dominated country.

 Yaftali said foreign insurgents, often used to coordinate and lead anti-government operations, were increasingly ill-trained, despite being pushed out in greater numbers across the border to face improving Afghan troops and police.